The Mix (charity)

-The Mix is a digital charity based in the UK.
-Their primary goal is to address 'the embarrassing issues' and issues dear to the hearts of the young people who use its service - from exam stress to sex.
-The charity works with anyone under the age of 25 and offers support through a range of channels, including a free helpline and chat service, articles and peer-to-peer community chats.
-In addition, The Mix offers young people the opportunity to have a say in what the charity supports and advocates for, and provides volunteering and training opportunities.
+The Mix is a charity based in the UK, which works with people under the age of 25 and offers support through a range of channels, including a free helpline and chat service, articles and peer-to-peer community chats.
+Young people have a say in what the charity supports and advocates for, and it provides volunteering and training opportunities.

 History

 Two charities supporting young people, YouthNet (founded 1995) and Get Connected (founded 1991), merged in March 2016.
 YouthNet offered online support and counselling, while Get Connected maintained a telephone counselling service.
 Both services remain part of The Mix's offering.
 The official name of the company and charity is "YouthNet UK (trading as 'The Mix')".